FairwindsOps/insights-docs/docs/features/infrastructure-as-code-scanning.md

 * OPA (run custom policies)
 * Pluto (detect deprecated resources)
 * tfsec (scan Terraform files for configuration issues)
+* prometheus-metrics (fetches the latest `Container should be right-sized` resource recommendation for each workload+cluster combination)

 ### Choosing Insights CI or Auto-Scan